-ICONIC Statues in Leeds will start talking to members of the public as part of a new project that aims to bring the city’s history to life.
+Listen up!
+Statues in Leeds start talking to the public in new project

 ‘Talking Statues’ launches this week and sees famous faces put their voices to some of the most well-known city statues.